pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 ```

-Configure a client to use a proxy for non-subscribe requests:
+The following sample configures a client to use a proxy for non-subscribe requests:

 ```
 1